sylfreee/sylfreee.github.io/_posts/2022-05-29-const-constructor-in-dart.md

 ---
 layout: post
-title: "const" keyword in Dart
+title: the const keyword in Dart
-categories: [Dart]
+categories: [Application, ]
 ---

 ***const*** keyword for constructors is for creating compile-time constant instances which helps Dart/Flutter application to be optimized.